Below is My Import Dojo Review

 I go into more detail below, but quality content surrounding the importing process is Import Dojo’s USP.
 Unfortunately, the community is on the weaker side, but the unique content and moderate price point is enough for me to look past this.
 Again, I go through my thoughts in much more detail throughout this review, so let’s jump into the meat of things.
-As I mentioned above, the course’s USP is actually the quality content is actually itself, so I won’t really describe them separately throughout the review.
-As I discuss the content, you should get a pretty good sense of why I consider it to be the USP.
+As I discuss the content, you should get a pretty good sense of why I consider the content itself to be the USP.

 Import Dojo Review: Content / USP

-This is a 53-chapter series that walks you step-by-step through the process of Manuel launching a French Press on Amazon.
+The case study is a 53-chapter series that walks you step-by-step through the process of Manuel launching a French Press on Amazon.
 I can’t tell for sure, but it appears that his approach is to add additional chapters over time as the case study continues to develop.
-It’s also worth mentioning that the videos are of very high production quality, making them very easy to watch.
+It’s also worth mentioning that the videos are of very high production quality, making them easy to watch.
 I know how frustrating it can be to follow an instructional video that has poor production quality.